Simple canker sores

 • Sensitivity from sodium lauryl sulfate from toothpastes.
 Some patients need to avoid this ingredient due to allergies or sensitivities.

-As mentioned previously, patients who experience chronic canker sores may have an underlying medical problem.
+As mentioned previously, patients who experience these sores on a chronic basis may have an underlying medical problem.
 Below are the most common medical problems related to chronic complex canker sores:

 • Gluten intolerance